onflow/FRW-monorepo/docs/architecture-separation.md

 // ✅ Components can import hooks
 import { useWallet } from '@/ui/hooks/use-wallet';

-// ✅ Hooks can import reducers
-import { accountReducer } from '@/ui/reducers/account-reducer';
+// ✅ Hooks can import reducers from package import { accountReducer } from '@onflow/flow-wallet-reducers/account-reducer';

 // ✅ Anyone can import from shared import { formatAddress } from '@onflow/flow-wallet-shared/utils/address';